Black Fly Challenge

 Saturday - June 10, 2017

-The Black Fly Challenge is a legendary Adirondack mountain bike race held annually on the second Saturday in June in through the Adirondacks.
-Held alternately each year in either Indian Lake or Inlet, the course travels 40 miles through the Adirondack backcountry, traversing through the rugged Moose River Plains and continuing along waterways, dirt paths and rugged trails through dense forest.
+The Black Fly Challenge is a legendary Adirondack mountain bike race held annually on the second Saturday in June through the Adirondacks.
+Held alternately each year in either Indian Lake or Inlet, the 40-mile gravel grinder passes through the Adirondack backcountry, traversing through the rugged Moose River Plains and continuing along waterways, dirt paths and rugged trails through dense forest.

 Who Can Enter the Black Fly Challenge?